 Plus hubby’s family always make Polish tartare sauce which is actually more of a chunky salad version than the kind you’re used to having on your fish and chips.
 Sounds strange but we can’t do Christmas without it now.

-And my sister is the caramel tart queen in our family too.
+And my sister is the caramel tart maker in our family too.
 I know they are easy, yet I’ve never attempted to make one.

 What is a must on your Christmas recipes roundup at home?